Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Introduction

-Although there are some known examples of Ext modules having infinite projective dimension and finite CI-dim (see \cite[Example 1.7]{OnExtensionModulesOfFiniteHomologicalDimension}), in general it is difficult to construct non-simple examples of such Ext modules.
-To help produce Ext modules with finite $\cdim$, we introduce and explore the concept of CI-\emph{perfect} modules as a natural generalization of perfect modules.
+Although there are some known examples of Ext modules having infinite projective dimension and finite CI-dim, in general it is difficult to construct non-simple examples of such Ext modules.
+To help produce Ext modules with finite $\cdim$, in Section \ref{section:CI-perfect} we introduce and explore the concept of \emph{CI-perfect} modules as a natural generalization of perfect modules.
 Our main result for CI-perfect modules is listed below:

 \begin{theorem} Let $M$ be an $R$-module.
 If $M$ is CI-perfect of grade $g$, then $\Ext_R^g(M,R)$ is CI-perfect of grade $g$. \end{theorem}